jamesshore/quixote/CONTRIBUTING.md

 ## Branches

+* `release` is for releases.
+It's the default branch shown on GitHub.
 * `master` is the known-good integration branch.
 This branch should always build and pass its tests.
+When creating a pull request, start from `master`.
-* `dev` contains my work in progress.
+* `dev` contains work in progress.
+This is just for the project maintainer.

 Previous commits on the integration branch have "INTEGRATE" in their commit comment.